Founder and Clinical Therapist

 Before opening the Kyla Fox Centre in February of 2012, Kyla spent almost a decade in private practice along with running groups in the field.
 She is a public speaker, writer, educator, advocate and media expert for eating disorders.
 Because of the years of silence in her suffering, Kyla has made it her mission to get loud about changing the way we understand eating disorders in our culture.

 Kyla introduced me to her vision for recovery more than a decade ago when we were both particpating in a public speaking committee about disordered eating and recovery.
 Since then, our paths have crossed many times both personally and professionally and the eventuality of us landing together was inevitable.

 I received my Masters Degree in Social Work from from the University of Toronto and have worked in many different settings in healthcare and also in the community with elite artists and athletes.
 I feel truly honoured that people share their stories with me and grateful to be a part of their recovery.

-The Centre provides a truly caring and client-driven experience.
 The environment Kyla has created allows for healing and recovery to feel safe, respectful and judgment-free.
 The team’s commitment to every person that comes through the door is incredible and amazing to be a part of.